Support for survivors can be essential in their ability to recover. Here are some suggestions for how to help.

 - Be a good listener by being attentive and not passing judgment on what this person shares with you.

 - Respect the survivor’s need for privacy.
 Be sure to tell the survivor before they start sharing if you have a College role that prevents you from keeping information confidential.
 Tell the person that you want to support them, and this support may involve sharing this information with people who can help.
-Please note, the only truly confidential resources on campus are the counselors at the Emmons Wellness Center and the clergy at the Office of Religious and Spiritual Life.
+Please note, the only truly confidential resources on campus are the counselors at the Emmons Wellness Center and the clergy at the Office for Religious and Spiritual Life.

 - Believe the survivor.
 Reaffirm that trust by telling and showing the survivor that you believe what she/he told you.